kamu-data/kamu-docs/cli/ingest/index.md

 ---
-Title: Ingesting Data
+title: Ingesting Data
-description: Getting raw / source / root data into the system.
-Understanding the process of publishing data and the properties of root datasets.
-weight: 30
-categories: []
 ---

 import {Term, Schema, YouTube, YouTubeList, Diagram} from '/components/common.jsx'

-Ingestion is the process by which external data is added into Open Data Fabric's {{<term "root datasets" "root-dataset">}}.
+Ingestion is the process by which external data is added into Open Data Fabric's <Term t="root datasets" id="root-dataset"/>.
 Kamu supports a wide variety of sources including resources on the web and [blockchains](/blockchain-source).
 Below we will describe why this process is necessary and how it works.

 ## Motivation
 When interacting with data on the web we usually cannot make any assumptions about guarantees that its publisher provides: